-POLICY LU-19.1: SPECIFIC PLAN
+POLICY LU-19.3: SPECIFIC PLAN

-Create a Vallco Shopping District Specific Plan prior to any development on the site that lays out the land uses, design standards and guidelines, and infrastructure improvements required.
+Create a Vallco Shopping District Specific Plan prior to any development on the portion of the site with the Regional Shopping designation that lays out the land uses, design standards and guidelines, and infrastructure improvements required.
 The Specific Plan will be based on the following strategies:

-LU-19.1.1: Master Developer.
+LU-19.3.1: Master Developer.

-Redevelopment will require a master developer in order remove the obstacles to the development of a cohesive district with the highest levels of urban design.
+Redevelopment of the portion of the site with the Regional Shopping designation pursuant to the specific plan will require a master developer in order remove the obstacles to the development of a cohesive district with the highest levels of urban design.

-LU-19.1.2: Parcel Assembly.
+LU-19.3.2: Parcel Assembly.

-Parcel assembly and a plan for complete redevelopment of the site is required prior to adding residential and office uses.
+Parcel assembly and a plan for complete redevelopment of the site is required prior to designating any additional area for residential uses.
 Parcelization is highly discouraged in order to preserve the site for redevelopment in the future.

-LU-19.1.3: Complete Redevelopment.
+LU-19.3.3: Complete Redevelopment.